SarShaheen/Evolution-Of-Air-Jordan/README.md

-It promotes users to interact with the site through aditional sources.
+It promotes users to interact with the site through additional sources.

 - __Sneakers page__